|

 An important harbour town for many centuries, during the 13th and 14th centuries Pentewan overshadowed Mevagissey in importance as a harbour.
 At this time it was famous for shipping stone from Polrudden Quarry.

-In 1829 a narrow guage railway was built between St Austell and Pentewan to more easily transport the china clay to the port but the railway was never extended inland to the china clay pits themselves and it too suffered from the effects of silting as sections of it would be washed away when a build up of sand caused the river to flood.
+In 1829 a narrow guage railway was built between St Austell and Pentewan to more easily transport the china clay to the port.
+Initially it was operated by means of gravitation and horses.
+After 1874 the line was operated by steam locomotives.
+The line closed in 1916.
+The railway was never extended inland to the china clay pits themselves and it too suffered from the effects of silting as sections of it would be washed away when a build up of sand caused the river to flood.

-Today the course of the old railway has become a walking trail, the Pentewan Valley Trail, which extends from London Apprentice to Pentewan, a distance of about 4km.
-You can enjoy woodland and river views.
+Today the course of the old railway has become a walking and cycling trail, the Pentewan Valley Trail, which extends from London Apprentice to Pentewan, a distance of about 4km.
+The remains of railway tracks leading to the harbourside where clay and other minerals would have been loaded onto boats, can still be seen.
+The former railway sidings are seen as your approach Pentewan beach.
+You can also enjoy woodland and river views.

 The name Pentewan is from the Cornish 'Pen' meaning 'end' and 'tewyn' 'sand dune' or 'sandy beach'.
 The name was in use as early as the 1300s.
 It is pronounced Pen-tuan.